 What is Paideia?

-Paideia is active learning—engaging students through thought-provoking seminar discussion, growth of intellectual skills, and mastery of information.
+Paideia is active learning—engaging students through thought-provoking Socratic seminars, growth of intellectual skills, and mastery of information.

 Benefits of Paideia for students and educators

 Educators who use Paideia’s active learning approach find that:

 - Students are more motivated to learn, because of the excitement of generating, articulating, and developing their own thoughts.

 - Students’ self-confidence grows, because their teachers and classmates listen to them with interest and respect.

 - Quiet children speak up, because they know that their teachers and classmates will pay attention.

 - Students build communication skills by speaking, listening, and responding to each other.

 - Students improve their writing by first developing ideas through conversation.